udacity/pdsnd_github/README.md

 ### First Change
 One of the questions that the project answers is what is the most common day of the week that the bikes are ridden.

+### Second Change
+One of the other questions that the project answers is what is the most end station that is used on the bike rides.